 CPSC officials said they moved to announce this recall because Zen did not agree to a voluntary recall, which is the norm in most cases.
 CPSC had to sue the company to bring about a mandatory recall.
-CPSC warned in a press release that when high-powered magnets are swallowed they can interact with each other or other metallic objects and become lodged in the digestive systems.
+CPSC warned in a press release that when high-powered magnets are swallowed, they can interact with each other or other metallic objects and become lodged in the digestive system.

-Nearly 10 million Recalled magnets were manufactured in China and sold individually for 6 to 10 cents, as well as in magnet sets for between $12 and $264 per set.
+Nearly 10 million Recalled magnets were manufactured in China and sold individually for 6 to 10 cents and in magnet sets for between $12 and $264 per set.
 The magnets were sold online and at certain Colorado retailers starting in January 2009.
 Zen Magnets and Neoballs are high-powered 5 mm spherical magnets.
 Consumers are urged to immediately stop using the recalled magnets and call Zen Magnets for a full refund.

 Serious, Lifelong Injuries

 CPSC said Zen Magnets was aware of two children who ingested Zen Magnets and required surgery to remove them along with parts of their intestines and bowels.
 The company was also aware of other reports of children and teens requiring surgery after ingesting these high-powered magnets.
 In one case, a 19-month-old girl died after ingesting similar magnets.